Diyar-e-Dil

 Diyar-e-Dil features an ensemble cast with Abid Ali as Bakhtiyar Ahmed Khan, Osman Khalid Butt and Maya Ali as his grandchildren Wali Suhaib Khan and Faarah Wali Khan, Meekal Zulfiqar, Ali Rehman Khan as his children Behroze Bakhtiyar Khan and Suhaib Bakthiyar Khan and Sanam Saeed, Hareem Farooq as his daughters-in-law Ruhina Behroze Khan and Arjumand Suhaib Khan.
 It also stars Behroze Sabzwari, Tara Mahmood, Ahmad Zeb and Mariyam Nafees in recurring roles.
-It was created by Momina Duraid, and aired on Hum TV as part of a night programming all under Duraid's production company.
-It was written by Farhat Ishtiaq based on her novel of the same name and it is directed by Haseeb Hassan.
-The show is set in Skardo, Gilgit–Baltistan and Karachi, Sindh.
-Diyar-e-Dil premiered in Pakistan, UK, USA and UAE on 17 March 2015, with prime slot on Tuesdays.
+It was created by Momina Duraid, and aired on Hum TV as part of night programming under Duraid's production company.
+It was written by Farhat Ishtiaq based on her novel of the same name and directed by Haseeb Hassan.
+The show is set in Skardu, Gilgit–Baltistan and Karachi, Sindh.
+Diyar-e-Dil premiered in Pakistan, the UK, USA and UAE on 17 March 2015, with prime slot on Tuesdays.